malaviya-parth/CN/06_TransportLayer/02_TCP/05_stateDiagram.md

   - Active open, Active close, Passive open, etc. are local input
   - SYN+ACK, ACK, FIN, etc. are remote Input
   - SYN, ACK, etc. are output
-- Look we can see that when client sent SYn the server is in LISTEN state and so replies with SYN+ACK.
+- Look we can see that when client sent SYN the server is in LISTEN state and so replies with SYN+ACK.
 - If server is in closed state, server replies with RST and says to reset the connection.
 #### Client and Server Side series of States
 ![Alt text](image-8.png)